top of page

 Did you ever get overwhelmed by all the gardening advice out there?
 Did you end up panicking that you did not start your seedlings yet?

-I do definitely get affected by the progress of gardeners further south every year.
+We do definitely get affected by the progress of gardeners further south every year.
 It’s so easy to get impressed by all the pictures of hopeful seedlings.
 But, let’s bear in mind, that we are a great deal north.
 We need to be patient, when it comes to start seeds.

-I’m sure you’ve heard of the plant hardiness zones that can give you a guideline for your growing season (www.planthardiness.gc.ca).
+We're sure you’ve heard of the plant hardiness zones that can give you a guideline for your growing season (www.planthardiness.gc.ca).
 This ‘Canada’s Plant Hardiness Zones’ map gives you the most important information we kitchen gardeners need: the last and first frost date.

 Due to the global warming many hardiness zones in Canada moved north during the past 20 years.
 Traditionally Ottawa was located in zone 5a, but in the newer maps you find Ottawa in 5b.
 The same accounts for Montreal – former zone 5a and nowadays 5b.
 The South Shore of Montreal even moved to zone 6a (see map)!
 The Prescott-Russel-area (and basically the whole area between Ottawa and Montreal) is marked as zone 5a (former 4b).

 As said before, the important information we kitchen gardeners need are the first and last frost dates.
-I’m sure you have read advices like ‘plant after the last frost’ or ‘sow indoors 5 weeks before your last frost date’ on your seed packages.
+We're sure you have read advices like ‘plant after the last frost’ or ‘sow indoors 5 weeks before your last frost date’ on your seed packages.
 So there you go, that’s all we need to know!
 And here is finally the hard data:

 • Ottawa: May 1-10 (last frost) and October 1-10 (first frost)